 External Committee Member's Name: Click or tap here to enter text.
 External Committee Member's Title: Click or tap here to enter text.
 Thesis/Dissertation Student's Name: Click or tap here to enter text.
 Banner #: Click or tap here to enter text.
 Committee Chair: Click or tap here to enter text.
 Committee Member: Click or tap here to enter text.
+Committee Member: Click or tap here to enter text.
+Committee Member: Click or tap here to enter text.
+Committee Member: Click or tap here to enter text.
 Thesis/Dissertation topic and rationale for requesting this individual to be a committee member.
-External Committee Member's CV Required Included: Yes \Box No \Box Committee Chair's Signature: Click or tap here to enter text.
+External Committee Member's CV Required Included: Yes \(\square \) No \(\square \) Committee Chair's Signature: Click or tap here to enter text.
+Date: Click or Program Director/Coordinator Signature: Click or tap here to enter text.
 Date: Click or tap to enter a date.
-Program Director/Coordinator Signature: Click or tap here to enter text.
-Date: Click or tap to enter a date.
 HDFS Director of Program's Signature: Click or tap here to enter text.
-Date: Click or tap to enter a date.
-This external committee member has been approved.
-This external committee member has not been approved.
-Reason for not being approved: Click or tap here to enter text.
+Date: Click or tap to enter a date. □ This external committee member has been approved. □ This external committee member has not been approved. □ Reason for not being approved: Click or tap here to enter text.